-Most of us have experienced both the frustration with medical processes from a patient point of view; long wait times, repetition of information requests and confusion.
-And we’ve also experienced the unbelievable gratitude for the staff who cares for us or our loved ones.
+Most of us have experienced frustration with medical processes from a patient point of view; long wait times, repetition of information requests, and confusion.
+And we’ve also experienced unbelievable gratitude for the staff who cares for us or our loved ones.

 As a means to get to the caring part and avoid the outdated procedures and red tape, many healthcare professionals are leaning on Lean!